Lower School (K-4)

 Fourth Grade – Washington State

 Fourth grade at Charles Wright Academy is all about exploring our beautiful state of Washington!
 Students dive into investigating the economy, ecology, and culture of the state through hands-on exploration, field experiences, and by asking questions that require critical thinking and taking action.
 Students will travel to the Olympic Peninsula to explore an old-growth forest and learn about earth science and systems before heading to the Columbia Plateau, where they will be immersed in learning about our economy and ecology.
-Through exploring our earliest inhabitants, to modern-day peoples, and our state government, students will learn more about their role in society and how the past helps shape our future.
+Through exploring our earliest inhabitants, modern-day peoples, and our state government, students will learn more about their role in society and how the past helps shape our future.

 Literacy